Zelhorst92/GeKnoQu/README.md

 It would be nice to have a compliment system in the endgame, giving the user a witty comment as extra feedback on the score the user got.
 '*Well done, you almost got a perfect score!*','*Not so good, only one correct answer...*', to name a few examples.

+### A time delay for the visually impaired

+The arialabels do adapt to the content of the question and answers.
+However when a visual impaired user wants to play the game with help via the arialabels, the time might insufficient to answer the question.
+Therefore an option at the start of the game to give more time in such cases would be a good future feature.

 [Back to top](#table-of-content)

 # Technologies